RUAN0007/blockchain_view/fabric/view.md

 node revocable_view_demo.js ${CallerKeyPath} ${CallerCertPath} ${CallerMsp} ${CHANNEL_NAME} ${Peer1Addr}  ${OrdererAddr} ${CC_NAME} ${View_CC_NAME}
 ```

-The script demonstrates an end-to-end example for the prototype of revocable view management.
+The script demonstrates an end-to-end example for the prototype of the revocable view management.

-* A user U1 invokes a private transaction and creates a view for this single transaction by uploading the __hash__ of the view message to the chain.
+* A user U1 invokes a private transaction and creates a view for this single transaction by uploading the __hash__ of each key/value in the view message to the chain.
+* U1 again invokes another private transaction and **appends** this new transaction to the created view.
-* U1 then distributes the encoded view message (encoded by a random password) to a User U2.
+* U1 then distributes the encoded view message, (encoded by a random password), which consists of two transactions, to a User U2.
 U1 also sends the encoded password protected by U2's public key.
 * Then User U2 recovers the password and then uses the password to recover the view message.
-U2 then pulls the hash of the view message from the chain for the validation.
+U2 then pulls the key/value hash of the view message from the chain for the validation.

 Refer to the console display for the details of each step.
-The first two steps are initiated by U1 and the last step is performed by U2.

 # Post-Execution
 ## Spin off the network